pdzaffina/devops_learning_path/Book_Study_The_Phoenix_Project.md

 #### Chapter 34
 * Trouble at Thanksgiving goes much more smoothly
-* Ability to rollback fetures
+* Ability to rollback features
 * Unicorn team moving to continuous delivery

 #### Chapter 35